obsidian-moon/engine/README.md

-## Obsidian Moon Engine v1.3.0 Documentation
+## Obsidian Moon Engine
-This is a project that I have worked on for several months after being inspired by CodeIgniter.
+This is a project that I have worked on for several months after being originally inspired by CodeIgniter.
 After setting up the initial steps of the system I am opening the project up for open source.
 Feel free to contribute and peer review my work, please not that there are a few pieces that are based on CodeIgniter that need to be worked on.